Connecting youth with positive role models to support and journey through life experiences

 - Parent feedback

-Encounter Mentoring is another powerful step in Youth Encounter’s Arotika ki te Kaupapa track, as our young people engage in mentoring, which can include 1on1 time, messaging, residential camps and social gatherings.
+Encounter Mentoring is another powerful step in the Arotika ki te Kaupapa track as our young people are supported and empowered to stay on track through activity based mentoring that includes 1on1 time, messaging, residential camps and social gatherings.

-Encounter Mentoring offers ongoing mentoring support to connect youth with positive role models for support and guidance through life experiences.
-Adventure activities and kai are our means to form healthy and strong connections between the young people and mentors to create meaningful discussions about life and the issues they are facing.
+Encounter Mentoring offers short-term and long-term mentoring to connect our youth with positive role models for support and guidance through life experiences.
+Fun activities and kai are used as tools to form healthy and strong connection between the young people and mentors to create meaningful discussions about life and the issues they are facing.

 “Being around such kind generally good people all the time really helps with how I now act around other people because I know what it is like to be looked after and treated like this.” - Participant